liturgical-app/webapp/README.md

 # webapp
-Determine the liturgical colour for a given date ✨🎨
+Gets the liturgical colour for a date ✨🎨